 Silvia came from Barcelona in 2015, changing the vineyard views of the cava country in her homeland for Lake Michigan in Chicago.
 In Spain, Silvia developed a career in the European environmental industry for 14 years, getting a vegetal biology and ecology science degree and an MBA, but it was after a wine trip when she decided to change her path, joining a 101 wine class in La Rioja in 2013.
 After that, there was no way out: she studied Oenology and Pairing in Granada and began to develop her passion for wine over her previous career.
 In 2016 she decided that WSET was the best way to build solid and critical knowledge about wine.
 Silvia is very excited to join WSET educators in the American Wine School.
-She holds the WSET Level 3 and is undertaking the WSET Level 4 Diploma in Wines & Spirits.
+She holds the WSET Level 4 Diploma in Wines.

 G. Anthony “Tony” Gatti, CS, FWS

 Tony took a circuitous path to his wine career.
 Originally from Cincinnati, he left at 17 to serve four years in the US Army as an Arctic infantryman and survival specialist in Alaska.
 In the years after, he lost track of time in the Caribbean, got a degree from the University of Arizona in Latin American Studies and Creative Writing, and traveled abroad with a wild abandon while working for adventure travel companies.
 He eventually settled down on St. Croix in the USVI, got married and had children.
 Wine came into the picture when Tony was offered the chance to run an all-Italian import company.
 Soon he built and managed an import/distribution business with global wine, spirit and beer products.
-In 2012, Tony left St. Croix for Chicago.
+In 2012, Tony left St. Croix for Chicago where is studied wine at the American Wine School.
 Tony is a Certified Specialist of Wine (CSW), Certified Sommelier as authorized by the Court of Master Sommeliers, a French Wine Scholar, and holds a WSET Level 4 in Wines & Spirits.
-Currently, Tony is the Midwest/Great Lakes Regional Sales Manager for Hall Winery.
+Currently, Tony is the Midwest/Great Lakes Regional Sales Manager for Hall Winery and, in a full circle move, resides in Cincinnati, Ohio.

 Mark Maruszak, J.D., CS